When we are no longer able to change a situation, we are challenged to change ourselves.

 I would like to preface everything on this page by saying that although it is interesting to know what each therapy offers and this knowledge can be useful to match up your personality and expectations to a particular kind of therapy, theory is not everything.
-Research shows that regardless of the theoretical background of the counsellor, the most important factor to effect change is the relationship between counsellor and client.
+Research shows that regardless of the theoretical background of the counsellor, the most important factor to making changes in your life is the relationship between you and your counsellor.
 With that in mind, I would urge you to do your research and try a few different counsellors until you find one with whom you are most comfortable.
 If you feel you have a good "fit" with a therapist, then you are more likely to feel safe enough to be more open as sessions progress...

-I am trained in Humanistic Counselling, which means that I am focused on you as a whole person, that I believe you have the desire for and the capability of achieving your best possible life, and that together we can work towards achieving that life for you.
+As a Humanistic Counsellor, I believe you have the desire for and the capability of achieving your best possible life, and that together we can work towards achieving that life for you.
 I will help you by focusing on what your experience of life means to you, exploring how current feelings and behaviours are influenced by past events and relationships.

-Person Centred Counselling is a non-directive approach to being with another; that believes in the other’s potential and ability to make the right choices for him or herself, regardless of the therapist’s own values, beliefs and ideas.
+Person Centred Counselling allows you to choose the focus and pace of the work.
+I believe in your potential and ability to make the right choices for yourself, regardless of my own values, beliefs and ideas.

 Gestalt Therapy focuses on cycles of experiences and the way in which these experiences are interrupted.
-It uses the relationship between therapist and client as a basis for developing and deepening an understanding of these processes in the client’s life.
-The focus is on the “here and now” experience rather than the past or future.
+You might use the relationship between us as a basis for developing and deepening your understanding of these cycles and experiment with me on different ways of being.

 Existential Counselling focuses on the inter-personal dimensions, as it tries to capture and question people’s world-views.
-Such existential work aims at clarifying and understanding personal values and beliefs, making explicit what was previously implicit and unsaid.
-It’s practice is primarily philosophical and seeks to enable a person to live more deliberately, more authentically and more purposefully, whilst accepting the limitations and contradictions of human existence.
+In our work together we might aim at clarifying and understanding your personal values and beliefs, making explicit what was previously implicit and unsaid.
+This might enable you to live more deliberately, more authentically and more purposefully, whilst accepting the limitations and contradictions of human existence.